run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/system-requirements.md

 ## Relational Database Server

-CITSmart is compatible with PostgreSQL, Oracle, and Microsoft SQL Server databases.
-If you already have an enterprise database management system, it can be used to host the CITSmart database.
+4biz is compatible with PostgreSQL, Oracle, and Microsoft SQL Server databases.
+If you already have an enterprise database management system, it can be used to host the 4biz database.
 If you do not have and you want to install a new SGDB only for the application, we recommend using PostgreSQL 9.2 or later, with the following configurations:

 | Resource | Value   |
 |---------|---------|